Who we are

-Internal seminars (weakly) focused on the topic theory and interpretation of experimental results Final presentation of the results by SCORE student, internal Seminar
+A theoretical introduction to the project and a manuscript with additional infromation will be provided.
+Weakly internal seminars focused on the topic theory and interpretation of experimental results.
+Final presentation of the results by SCORE student.

 What is expected from the student at the end of the research exchange?
 What will be the general outcome of the student?

 What skills are required of the student?
 Is there any special knowledge or a certain level of studies needed?